 Common cold is a viral infectious disease that affects the upper respiratory tracts, which includes your nose, throat, sinuses and trachea (windpipe).
 It is contagious and is caused by over 200 different viruses, rhinovirus being the most common cause.
 This article will tell you about all you need to know about common cold

 Just as its name implies, the common cold is widespread.
 You will probably have more colds in your lifetime than any other illness.
 Adults catch 2-3 colds a year, while young children come down with about 4 or more times a year.

 They usually last for about 7–10 days, though it may linger in people that smoke.

 Symptoms Of Common Cold

-Symptoms may vary from person to person and appears 1-3 days after exposure to cold.
+One important thing to know about common cold, is that symptoms may vary from person to person and appears 1-3 days after exposure to cold.
 They include

 - Sore throat